Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

    checkout -b <NEW_BRANCH> = in local repo create branch "new branch" based on last commit from master.

 You should feel like the text with in sections is too dense and the section breaks are very clear.
 Plain Text Notes is for your personal notes.
 As a coder you will read a lot.
-Whether to learn or to clarify some existing documentation, you should create a lot notes.
+You should create a lot notes.
 Since you will have a lot of text, you want it to be very compact but easily scannable.
 Hence, the clear section breaks and dense sections.

 You should also feel that the writing is not be perfectly clear to you.
 You want to write the minimum amount so that YOU can look back at it in 3-6 months and know exactly what you meant.